dili91/envoy-playground/README.md

 The project contains a docker-compose file that spins up an envoy proxy and 3 simple [upstream](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/intro/terminology) backend instances.

 ## Run
-to start the project:
+to start the project run below scripts and follow the interactive flow:

 ```
-docker-compose up --build
+./scipts/start.sh
 ```

 ## Test

-execute the test script defined in the root directory of the project
+either fire requests to loaclhost:8080 or execute the test script defined in the root directory of the project

 ```
-./test.sh
+./scripts/test.sh
 ```